ncatlab/nlab-content/pages/11036.md

 To each deduction or derivation tree in MLL sequent calculus, one may give an associated proof net.
 This is by induction; one considers the last step of a deduction $\delta$ whose premises have given derivations $\delta_i: \Gamma_i \to \Delta_i$, which have been given assigned proof nets $N(\delta_i)$, and uses this to assign a net to the full deduction $\delta$.

 We recall the rules for MLL over a list of variable types $\mathbf{T}$, and associated rules for forming nets.
+As remarked above, for a deduction $\delta$ of a given sequent $\Gamma \to \Delta$, the net $N(\delta)$ is determined up to its KM-links, and so we will give just the rules for computing the KM-graph.

-The rules for forming nets will sound pretty repetitive!
+The rules for forming KM-graphs will sound pretty repetitive!
 But don't worry; that just means they're really easy.
 In summary, all we do for each rule besides the axioms is take the disjoint union of the KM-graphs occurring for the (derivations of the) premises, to get the KM-graph of the conclusion.

 +-- {: .num_remark}
 ###### Remark